Joystream/bounties/README.md

 Jsgenesis is also making weekly payouts for participation on the [Joystream testnets](http://testnet.joystream.org/).
 More information about the what you can, what you can make, and why we're doing this can be found in our [helpdesk repository](https://github.com/Joystream/helpdesk).

-**Keep in mind that our bounty system is a WIP, and it should be expected that changes to the process will be made as the project grows.**
+**Keep in mind that our bounty system is a WIP (Work In Progress), and it should be expected that changes to the process will be made as the project grows.**

 ## Summary of Bounties